What’s Next for the Housing Market?

 Outside of the London bubble, growth has remained positive.
 The most striking example was the city of Hull, which saw a 16.8% increase.
 Average house prices in Hull named the UK City of Culture 2017, has seen an impressive value jump of £19,072 on average.
 A similar promise was seen in the East Midlands, with Rutland seeing a growth of 12.4% over the year and the East Midlands as a region increasing by 4.5%.

 Though this is great news for investors and developers, it may not be music to the ears of hopeful first-time buyers, especially those who were hoping to take advantage of the uncertainty over Brexit.
-This is a particularly unfortunate position as rental prices are also soaring.
+The Brexit house price crash is a particularly unfortunate position as rental prices are also soaring.
 The Royal Institution of Chartered Surveyors has predicted a 25% increase in rents in the coming years, in parallel with poor progress in affordable housing development.
-These events will only continue to squeeze the growing hoard of renters across the country.
+These events will only continue to squeeze the growing hoard of renters across the country when we leave the European Union.

 Hopefully, the recent call from Government to force all local councils to have a plan for affordable housing developments should offer some hope going forward.
 Yet these figures remind us of the scale of the challenge at hand, our ‘broken’ housing market does not have one quick fix, perhaps not even the new £50,000 pop-up homes.